wgoldie/react-cytoscape-tools/README.md

 ### `<CytoscapeGate>`
-A gating component that will conditionally render children once the 'cy' element of the parent Cytoscape context has been set.
+A gating component that will conditionally render children once the `cy` element of the parent Cytoscape context has been set.
 Note that nested CytoscapeProviders will required correspondingly nested CytoscapeGates, as the youngest parent CytoscapeProvider will provide context for any given consumer.